 The people who call Colchester home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Colchester residents report their race to be White, followed by Asian.
-Important ancestries of people in Colchester include French , English, French Canadian, and German.
+The greatest number of Colchester residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Colchester include French , English, German, and French Canadian.

 The most common language spoken in Colchester is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include French and Slavic languages.